LanaCoin/electrum-lanacoin-server/README.md

-  * The server indexes UTXOs by address, in a Patricia tree structure described by Alan Reiner (see the 'ultimate blockchain compression' thread in the tajcointalk forum)
+  * The server indexes UTXOs by address, in a Patricia tree structure described by Alan Reiner (see the 'ultimate blockchain compression' thread in the lanacointalk forum)

-  * The server requires tajcoind, leveldb and plyvel
+  * The server requires lanacoind, leveldb and plyvel

   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.

-  * The server knows which set of tajcoin addresses belong to the same wallet, which might raise concerns about anonymity.
+  * The server knows which set of lanacoin addresses belong to the same wallet, which might raise concerns about anonymity.
 However, it should be possible to write clients capable of using several servers.